-Oncor makes automatic contributions to both the HSA Medical Option and the HRA Medical Option.
+Oncor makes automatic contributions to both HSA Options and the HRA Option..
 You may make pre-tax contributions to the HSA if you choose that option.

-In both options, you can earn incentives based on certain wellness and preventive actions you and, in some cases, your spouse complete within certain timelines.
+You can also earn additional Oncor HSA or HRA contributions for certain wellness and preventive actions you, and in some cases, your spouse complete during the year.